GetMyMood Period & Cycle Tracker

 If your cycle timing varies, the log still matters.
 Actual period days, mood entries, energy levels, symptoms, and notes can give the app better context than a perfect-looking prediction alone.

-Use the related period calendar and cycle phase pages when you want to see the same timing from a calendar view or understand what each phase means in plain language.
+Use the related period calendar page when you want to see the same timing in a calendar view, or visit the cycle phases guide to understand what each phase means in plain language.

 FAQs